oracle/rwloadsim/rwl/doc/PROCFUNC.md

 If the database is declared using some pooling, the session will similarly be automatically released when no longer needed.

+A function is similar to a procedure, but it has a return value and is used in expressions.

+Both procedures and functions are declared with a header, a potentially empty list of arguments and the actual code implementing the functionality required.
+They can have local variables that, just as the arguments, are only available inside.

 A sample procedure declaration is the following:
 ```
 procedure isbig(double x)